SyndemicsLab/styleguide/notebookguide.md

 ## Notebooks

-All notebooks should be combinations of a single programming language and markdown.
-Every programming cell should be immediately preceeded by a markdown cell explaining the behavior and intention of the code.
+All notebooks should be combinations of a single programming language and Markdown.
+Every programming cell should be immediately preceeded by a Markdown cell explaining the behavior and intention of the code.

 ### Setup Cell